MileHacker Logo

 Time Zone

-UTC+1: Central European Time (CET), UTC+1.
-Central European Summer Time (CEST), UTC+2.
+UTC+1: From Central europe Time (CET), UTC+1.
+Central European time Summer Time (CEST), UTC+2.

 Currency & Power

 In terms of safety and emergencies, Aalborg is a very secure city.
 For any urgent situations, the general emergency number in Denmark is 112.
-This single number connects you to police, fire, or ambulance services, permitting immediate assistance when needed.
+This single number connects you to police, fire, or medical transport services, permitting immediate assistance when needed.
 Knowledge of this number offers peace of mind for any traveler.

 Next Up: Best Time to Visit Aalborg.
 Weather, Seasons, Climate